 Organic kale eaten two to three times a week helps to boost nitric oxide in the body.

 L-arginine, the original raw material that converts to NO in the body (3 grams of this nitric oxide supplement twice a day with food).
+But do not take arginine if you have had a heart attack within a year, and always work closely with your doctor.

 Vitamin C and E, two basic antioxidants that help protect your blood vessels from the damaging effects of free radicals and promote the production of nitric oxide (1 gram of vitamin C and 200 IU mixed tocopherol vitamin E twice daily).